 There is a form you will be asked to complete to apply for housing.
 On this form, there is a write-in box for gender, which allows people to answer with a gender that best fits their identity.
 In addition, there is a box near the end of the survey that ask applicants to offer any additional information.
 If you are comfortable being “out” on your application, this is an excellent area to speak about your housing needs (e.g., a bathroom with a lockable door, a single, a roommate who is male, etc.).

 All incoming students are randomly assigned to one of our six residential colleges, and the residential college staff make the room assignments.
 Each college has varying room configurations, so the more information you are able to provide the better they are able to place you.
 The default is that residential college staff will assign first-year students to same-gender roommates.
 However, first-year students who want gender-inclusive housing should contact the Housing Office to share what housing needs they have, and Housing will work with Residential College staff to accommodate first-year students.
 If you are not comfortable specifying your gender identity on your housing application, which is totally okay, you can contact Judy Jarvis at the LGBT Center, and she will work with you and the housing and residential college staff with the placement.

 Trans at Princeton

-For the past ten years, members of the Princeton University administration have been working thoughtfully and carefully trying to improve services and support for transgender students as well as streamline processes to make the experience easier for those who want to access any kinds of medical transition.
-Princeton is considered a leader among colleges and universities for our support for transgender students and was recently featured in the Advocate as a Top 10 Trans-Friendly University.
-Although Princeton has many great things to offer, we still have a ways to go to improve our services, resources, and campus climate for trans members of our community.
+Since the early 2000s, members of the Princeton University administration have been working to improve services and support for transgender students as well as streamline processes to make the experience easier for those who want to access any kinds of medical transition.
+Princeton is considered a leader among colleges and universities for our support for transgender students and was featured in the Advocate as a Top 10 Trans-Friendly University.
+Although Princeton has many great things to offer, we know that we still have much work to do to further improve our services, resources, and campus climate for trans members of our community.
 Advocacy for trans student and employee needs will continue to be a priority of the LGBT Center.

 The resources below are intended to offer information for you, answer questions you may have, and make the process easier.
 If you prefer, you may contact Judy Jarvis, Director of the LGBT Center, and she will answer any questions and help you navigate systems.
 If you come across any road blocks on campus or know of changes or incorrect information on this page, please let the staff at the LGBT Center know, and we will look into and follow up with you.